-For more information on qualifying items and postage rates, call UF Mail Services.
+For more information on qualifying items and postage rates, call MU Mail Services.

 Global Express Mail is an extremely reliable and fast delivery service available from the U.S. Postal Service.
 It reaches all major markets in the U.S. and over 190 foreign countries.
 Global Express Mail provides shipment of letters, documents, and other mailable items and carries document reconstruction insurance at no additional cost.
 Also, merchandise is insured against loss, damage, or rifling up to $500 at no added charge.
 Additional insurance may be purchased with coverage up to $5,000.
 You may mail up to 70 lbs.
 This can be delivered seven days a week including holidays at no extra charge.

 Do not place critical mail for this service in the internal mail system.
-In order to make that day's mailing, mail for this service must be handed to a UF Mail Services clerk by 3:30 pm for that day's delivery.
-Global Express Mail can also be placed in any Express Mailbox (one is available in the Reitz Union) or taken directly to a U.S. Post Office.
+In order to make that day's mailing, mail for this service must be handed to a MU Mail Services clerk by 2:30 pm for that day's delivery.
+Global Express Mail can also be placed in any Express Mailbox or taken directly to a U.S. Post Office.